-in which the gas burns and expands, and through the cylinder wall, it can also dissipate a part of the residual heat of the explosion transmitted by the gas, so that the engine maintains a normal working temperature.
+Pneumatic piston cylinder is the cavity in the cylinder block of the internal combustion engine where the piston is placed and is the orbit of the piston movement, in which the compressed air burns and expands, and through the cylinder wall, it can also dissipate a part of the residual heat of the explosion transmitted by the compressed air, so that the engine maintains a normal working temperature.

 Double-acting cylinders use air pressure on both sides of the piston, allowing bidirectional motion.